CptMauli/jmbus/doc/README.txt

  *
  */

-Authors: Stefan Feuerhahn & Michael Zillgith
+Authors: Stefan Feuerhahn, Michael Zillgith & Dirk Zimmermann

 For documentation take a look at the user guide in the doc/userguide folder of the distribution or online at http://www.openmuc.org.